nemecec/aoc/README.md

-Advent Of Code 2020 solutions
+Advent Of Code solutions
 ===

-Here you can find solutions to the [Advent of Code 2020](https://adventofcode.com/2020) puzzles, implemented in Java.
+Here you can find solutions to the [Advent of Code](https://adventofcode.com/) puzzles, implemented in Java.

 [![Java CI with Gradle](https://github.com/nemecec/aoc2020/workflows/Java%20CI%20with%20Gradle/badge.svg)](https://github.com/nemecec/aoc2020/actions?query=workflow%3A%22Java+CI+with+Gradle%22)